eurecom-s3/loaders_modeling/README.md

 ```
 mkvirtualenv --python=python3 models
 ```
-This project uses python3-specific features and as such is unlikely to work with python2.
+This project uses python3-specific features and, as such, is unlikely to work with python2.
 Most of the project dependencies can be installed using pip:
 ```
 pip install -r requirements.txt
 ```
-The `z3` solver needs to be installed separatedly.
+The `z3` solver needs to be installed separately.
 On Ubuntu 20.04, you can do that with:
 ```
 sudo apt install z3
 ```

 # Publications and Conference Talks

-This work has been published at the [24th International Symposium on Research in Attacks, Intrusions and Defenses (RAID 2021)](https://raid2021.org/).
+This work was published at the [24th International Symposium on Research in Attacks, Intrusions and Defenses (RAID 2021)](https://raid2021.org/).
 You can read the paper [here](https://www.eurecom.fr/publication/6603/download/sec-publi-6603.pdf).
 If you want to cite this work in your academic paper, you can use this: